moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 The top level filter is filled with the top level category of each of the user's courses.

 Example:
-If the course's category path is Category A -> Category B -> Category C -> Course, the filter will contain an extry with Category A.
+If the course's category path is Category A -> Category B -> Category C -> Course, the filter will contain an entry with Category A.

 ### 3. Teacher filter